 In terms of features, Jimdo is slightly restrictive.
 They want to be the easiest and fastest website builder, not the one with the most bells and whistles.
 Check the video review below to find out more.

-Modest online stores: No way to import or export your product data via a spreadsheet.
+- Modest ecommerce: No way to import or export your product data via a spreadsheet.
 Not ideal for serious business owners.

 Why Choose Jimdo Over Wix?
 The designs are all responsive, which will save you time when creating your site.
 And not only can you create your website in no time, it’ll also load extremely fast due to their speed-optimized templates.